Survivor 45

 Survivor 45 is the forty-fifth season of the American competitive reality television series Survivor.
 It was the thirteenth consecutive season to be filmed in the Mamanuca Islands in Fiji, and premiered on September 27, 2023, on CBS in the United States.

 The season ended on December 20, 2023, when Dee Valladares was voted the Sole Survivor, defeating Austin Li Coon and Jake O'Kane in a 5–3–0 vote.
+Valladares—who is Cuban-American—became the fourth Hispanic castaway to win, following two-time winner Sandra Diaz-Twine from both Survivor: Pearl Islands and Survivor: Heroes vs. Villains, and Yamil "Yam-Yam" Arocho from Survivor 44.